Plumbing problems like blocked drains are a common issue many Sydney residents face throughout the year.

 Keep in mind that only the drains within your property are insured.

-More often than not, the repair and maintenance of such shared drains are not covered under home insurance.
+Often, the repair and maintenance of such shared drains are not covered under home insurance.
 However, the final decision is up to the insurance providers, and you may need to take out a different policy to get insurance coverage for these.

 That said, if the problem is traced to a drain in your neighbour’s area, they’ll have to ensure that they get it cleared.